Lucky Bamboo: Water vs. Potting Soil for Optimal Health

 Yellow Leaves

-Yellow leaves are generally a good indicator that there’s something wrong.
-It could be overwatering, a deficiency in light, or nutrients.
-Adjust your care routine accordingly.
+Yellow leaves are a good symptom that generally indicates all is not right.
+The probable cause could be overwatering, deficiency in light, or nutrients.
+Adjust the care to turn the tide.

 Root Rot

-If you suspect root rot, especially on water-grown plants, take out the plant immediately, trim the affected roots of your plant, and then replant it in fresh water or fresh soil to avoid further damage.
+If you suspect root decay, take out the plant forthwith-especially for water-grown plants-trim off the affected roots of your plant, and then replant it in fresh water or fresh soil to avoid further damage.

 Final Thoughts